JBShady/COD5-Remastered/README.md

 #### Bouncing Betty
 * Decreased delay from 2 seconds to 1 second before activation
-* Each player can only have 30 Bouncing Betties placed at once to prevent errors
+* Each player can only have 30 Bouncing Betties placed at once
 * When more than 4 mines explode one server frame the server waits another frame before continung to prevent crashes
 * Fixed capitalization in the instruction hintstring
 * Hintstring also requires the player to look at the wall chalk, like other weapons